influxdata/telegraf/plugins/inputs/tacacs/README.md

 # Tacacs Input Plugin

-The Tacacs plugin collects successful tacacs authentication response times.
+The Tacacs plugin collects successful tacacs authentication response times from tacacs servers such as Aruba ClearPass, FreeRADIUS or tac_plus (TACACS+).
 It is primarily meant to monitor how long it takes for the server to fully handle an auth request, including all potential dependent calls (for example to AD servers, or other sources of truth for auth the tacacs server uses).